-Since the 20th century up till today, the number of Jews in Egypt decreased by more than 80%, amounting to only less than 10 elderly members.
+Since the 20th century, the number of Jews in Egypt decreased by more than 80 percent, with many fleeing the country.
+Today, it is reported that there are only less than 10 elderly Egyptian members in the community.

 Just recently, Egypt reopened a newly renovated 14th-century synagogue in Alexandria within the framework of the state’s strategy to restore the country’s rich cultural heritage.